Kealanoc/F1-ML-Race-Predictor/functional_spec/functionalspecification.md

 * Criticality

-  This function would be critical for users as understanding the streghts and weakness' of teams is just as important as understanding the drivers.
+  This function would be critical for users as understanding the strengths and weakness' of teams is just as important as understanding the drivers.

 * Technical issues